geekiam/website/static/posts/what-is-a-terminal-window.md

 The [Linux Information Project](http://www.linfo.org/index.html) has a comprehensive discussion regarding the [Terminal Window](http://www.linfo.org/terminal_window.html) which will provide additional useful background information.

 All leading Operating Systems provide a Terminal or Console Application equivalent,  although functionality, implementation language and access my vary the underlying concepts will apply.

+In the Linux world each distribution may provide a different GUI each operating slightly differently to the others and there may be little standardisation between them.
+Experienced Linux users prefer to use and learn the Terminal commands because these can be used across all distributions.
+Therefore this provides some consistency.

 ### Linux

-All Linux distributions (distros) provide a Terminal Window on their Desktop Software editions and for Linux server editions the only way to manage and administer the server is by making use of the Terminal.
+All Linux distributions (distros) provide a command-line interface Terminal Window, which is abbreviated to **Terminal** , on their Desktop Software editions and for Linux server editions the only way to manage and administer the server is by making use of the Terminal.

+Popular terminal emulators you may find on Linux distros are:
+* Gnome-terminal
+* Konsole
+* xterm

 ### Mac OS